androlga/gsh-visualization-tool/README.md

-**Tool for Visualizing Galois Sub-hierarchies for Multi-layered Systems at Various Abstraction Levels**
+#Tool for Visualizing Galois Sub-hierarchies for Multi-layered Systems at Various Abstraction Levels
+This tool is an outcome of the master's thesis (TalTech, 2019).

+##Build
 **Build front-end**

     npm run build